 This module brings examples from Emirates Airlines and Spotify.
 Spotify have SQUADS as part of their business model.
 It is like smaller startups within the business.
 They way they empower decision making is really great.

 Spotify have SQUADS part of their business model to encourage ownership all the way from design to product release.Brightline Initiative Principle 7 Module

 In each module, Brightline brings a group of leaders to comment or add insights to the principles in discussion.
 In this module, I really enjoyed the interview they had with Martin Reeves from the BCG Henderson Institute.
 Martin explains that leaders must have a strategy for their strategy.
 Sounds ridiculous?
 It would if you stop here.
 BUT, what he really means is that each goal needs to be approached differently.
 Leaders must understand the Strategy Palette so they can deploy a different strategy style for the different strategic initiative.
 He talks about 5 distinctive strategies:

 This is really a great principle to understand.
 I personally have been put in many situations in the past when a group of people join a meeting to discuss a strategic initiative, or a problem that requires addressing, and the entire group would end up being passively engaged.
 You would sense the gap in the room and think: why is not this person stepping up to make a decision when the problem is within their remit, or why is that person quiet when they had instigated the issue in the first place.
-This principle explores that right to make decisions.
-And for that right to be practices effectively, it must be accompanies by principle 6 and the psychological safety I wrote about.
+This principle explores the right to make decisions.
+And for that right to be practiced effectively, it must be accompanied by principle 6 and the psychological safety I wrote about.

 I hope you enjoyed this blog.
 Enter your email and subscribe to my blog to be the first to get notified of my new posts.